We tend to think about work in 9-to-5 terms, but work isn’t the same as it was in the past.

 Other benefits certainly exist, as, of course, do disadvantages.

 A contract can benefit an employer in many different ways.

 Work requirements can be met without the need to increase permanent staff.
-Insurance companies will hire contractors to manage high volumes of claims with the intent of possibly retaining some of the workforce permanently for excellent performance.
+For instance, insurance companies can hire contractors to manage high volumes of claims with the intent of possibly retaining some of the workforce permanently for excellent performance.

-Hospitals contract with traveling nurses and Locum Tenens (temporary) physicians to cover very busy times: high maternity level, illness outbreaks, or just high volume periods.
+Hospitals contract with traveling nurses and locum tenens (temporary) physicians to cover very busy times, such as high maternity levels, illness outbreaks, or simply high-volume periods.

-Whether you are a good fit for contract work is a decision best made after considering the options and consequences.
+Whether or not you are a good fit for contract work is a decision best made after considering the options and consequences.
 The increase of freedom is balanced with uncertainty in income.
-For some people economic uncertainty is so difficult that they need the security of a “real” job.
-For those people who understand the risk and can plan ahead, the freelance world of work offers endless opportunities for personal fulfillment and work in their own terms.
+For some people, economic uncertainty is so difficult that they need the security of a “real” job.
+For those people who understand the risk and can plan ahead, the freelance world of work offers endless opportunities for personal fulfillment and work on their own terms.